PMunch/git-tree/README.md

 - New files have the keyword "added" behind them in green (SGR 32)
 - Deleted files have the keyword "deleted" behind them in red (SGR 31)
 - Staged files have the above plus the keyword "staged" in green (SGR 32)
-- Moved files show the keywords on the new file with a "was <old filename>" appended
+- Moved files show the keywords on the new file with a "was &lt;old filename&gt;" appended

 To make deleted files show up in the output simple dummy files are `touch`-ed into the directory and deleted after the tree is created.
 This is only done